Dollar bias weakens on hopes for easing lockdowns, PBOC cuts rates

 “Trump has made it clear he wants to lift restrictions, and this is what the market wants to hear, but we are nowhere near the all-clear when it comes to this virus.”

-Against sterling, the dollar was last quoted at $1.2613, near a five-week trough.
+Against sterling GBP=D3, the dollar was last quoted at $1.2613, near a five-week trough.

-The dollar also briefly slipped to $1.0994 per euro, the lowest in two weeks.
+The dollar also briefly slipped to $1.0994 per euro EUR=EBS, the lowest in two weeks.

 Trump on Tuesday said he is close to completing a plan to end the coronavirus shutdown and would speak with governors of all 50 states to authorise them to open their economies in a timely manner.